alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 3.md

 #### Update the Backend Code

-In this section, we are updating the lambda functions to trigger asynchronous updates – AddOrUpdate Report (when a new device is added), Change Report (when state of the device is changed) and Delete Report (when the device is deleted).
+In this section, we are updating the lambda functions to trigger proactive updates – [AddOrUpdateReport](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html#add-or-update-report) (when a new device is added), [Change Report](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-changereport.html#changereport-event) (when state of the device is changed) and [Delete Report](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html#deletereport-event) (when the device is deleted).

 1. Open the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home) and select syncUpdates function
 2. Click on **Configuration**, select **Environment variables** and then click **Edit**